-By October, school is in high gear and schedules have gotten CRAZY busy!
+By October, whether you are teaching in-person or online, school is in high gear and you are CRAZY busy!
 There is always way too much to accomplish and way too little time.
 Sometimes we can accomplish more by planning carefully and paring down lessons.

 Below are some of my favorite elementary music lessons that have been highly successful in my classroom.
 If they fall into a category that you need to “beef up” or where your students are struggling, check them out.
 Maybe, they will become some of your favorites too.

 If you teach around thematic units, I have also included special dates and observances that you might want to use to “tie everything together.”

 October Holidays & Observances